UD – January 2015

 Warrior graves = 9.09 %

-Thus, the above evidence indicates that the number of warriors in Celtic society was not fixed, and varied greatly depending on the geo-political conditions pertaining at the time.
+Thus, the above data indicates that the number of warriors in Celtic society was not fixed, and varied greatly depending on the geo-political conditions pertaining at the time.
 In peacetime this figure appears to have been constant at circa 10 %, which probably indicates the core warrior class in Celtic society.
 However, there existed an ability to expand these numbers dramatically, which illustrates an intrinsic flexibility in society capable of rapidly mobilizing a large proportion of the population in times of conflict.
-This also logically indicates that besides the ‘warrior elite’ substantial numbers of Celtic men, and possibly women (see Death At Salty Water ), who were normally engaged in other professions, also had basic combat training.
+This also logically indicates that besides the ‘warrior elite’ substantial numbers who were normally engaged in other professions, also had basic combat training.

 Grave goods from the Celtic (Scordisci) warrior burial at Montana, northwestern Bulgaria